 The Parties also recognize the need to commit to an inclusive workplace and to ensure that we reflect the diversity of Canada in workforce, workplace culture and content.
-This includes the need for, and encouragement of, greater awareness and acceptance of diversity in the workplace and pro-active initiatives to promote and support diversity and inclusion.
+This includes the need for, and encouragement of, greater awareness and acceptance of diversity and intersectionality in the workplace and pro-active initiatives to promote and support diversity and inclusion.

-The Joint Employment Equity Committee shall continue with a mandate to consider ways and opportunities for improving workforce diversity and inclusion, including Employment Equity.
+The Joint Employment Equity Committee (known as the Joint Equity, Diversity, and Inclusion Committee or "JEDI") shall continue with a mandate to consider ways and opportunities for improving workforce diversity and inclusion, including Employment Equity.
 The purpose of the Committee is to provide a forum for consultation and collaboration.
 The intention of the consultation and collaboration process is as defined under the Employment Equity Act and to ensure that we are a diverse and inclusive workplace.